CMS Quality Measures: Overview and FAQ

 • Medical claims

-Quality Measures: Examples
+Quality Measures in Healthcare: Examples

-Along with descriptions, there are two additional sections detailing a denominator and numerator for each measure.
+Along with descriptions, CMS provides a numerator and denominator for each measure.
 The numerator describes the final outcome expected for the targeted population.
 The denominator defines the population being measured.
-Below are two examples of how measures are listed and described in the inventory.
+An additional section defines the program that the measure is part of, such as the Merit-Based Incentive Payment System Program (MIPS).

 Measure: Child and Adolescent Well-Care Visits

-• Description: Percentage of children ages 3 to 21 who had at least one comprehensive well-care visit with a primary care practitioner (PCP) or an obstetrician/gynecologist (OB/GYN) during the measurement year.
+Description Percentage of children ages 3 to 21 who had at least one comprehensive well-care visit with a primary care practitioner (PCP) or an obstetrician/gynecologist (OB/GYN) during the measurement year

-• Denominator: Members 3-21 years as of December 31 of the measurement year.
+Denominator Members 3-21 years as of December 31 of the measurement year

 How Are CMS Quality Measures Developed?

-• Important and meaningful to individuals
+• Important and meaningful to individuals.

-• Offering benefits that outweigh the burden of collection
+• Offering benefits that outweigh the burden of collection.

-• Reliably and consistently measuring what they’re supposed to
+• Reliably and consistently measuring what they’re supposed to.

-• Usable by stakeholders to improve care delivery
+• Usable by stakeholders to improve care delivery.

-• Unique from other data already being collected
+• Unique from other data already being collected.

 Throughout this process, CMS will hold regular panels soliciting input from various healthcare stakeholders, patients, and families to assess what information is most useful to collect.
 This allows for diverse perspectives to guide the development process.